yannelli/LarAgent/README.md

 ### Usage in and outside of Laravel

-Agent classes is powered by LarAgent's main class `LarAgent\LarAgent`, which often refered as "LarAgent engine".
+Agent classes is powered by LarAgent's main class `LarAgent\LarAgent`, which often referred as "LarAgent engine".
 Laragent engine is standalone part which holds all abstractions and doesn't depend on Laravel.
 It is used to create and manage agents, tools, chat histories, structured output and etc.

 So you can use LarAgent's engine outside of Laravel as well.
 Usage is a bit different than inside Laravel, but the principles are the same.